zthart/swd-featherwing/README.md

 This project is available on [OSH Park](https://oshpark.com/shared_projects/2qjpftBr) if you don't mind a purple solder mask.
 3 of these bad boys can be yours for about $9.
+_I should note_, I have not ordered any of these boards from OSH Park, so I can't attest to how well they'll turn out.
 I highly recommend buying the parts from Adafruit - the same parts can be had elsewhere, potentially even for a small discount, but Adafruit is a great company and I'm happy to support them.